mogpduck/DS4Windows/README.md

 # DS4Windows

+THIS FORK UPDATES PROJECT DEPENDENCIES TO ENSURE THE TOOL IS FUNCTIONAL AND OPTIMIZED FOR USE ON .NET 8/WINDOWS 11.
+All base functionality remains intact.

 Like those other DS4 tools, but sexier.

 DS4Windows is an extract anywhere program that allows you to get the best